moborn/EscapeHQ/README.txt

 The reason why there is a seperate PlatformIO project created for each puzzle is incase puzzles use different Ardunio boards - they can be individually assigned
 Also (just like arduino) it struggles when there's multiple 'main.cpp' files and cant flash to controller properly

+.fzz files are fritzing files! these are circuit diagrams!!!
+I've mostly only found for Moo as of yet, but very good to have we can continue this trend and create further circuit documents also in fritzing, rather than changing software fritzing is a $15 fee to download